Modcrab/Brew_With_A_View/smoke_test.md

 - cancel advance time
 - advance time, then cancel advance time and press it again to quickly close the menu
 - open the meditation menu by switching tabs in the common menu
-- check you can open the alchemy menu during meditation
 - press all buttons during meditation (keybord only: when opening a menu, check the mouse cursor doesn't snap)
 - press all buttons during advancing time
 - press all buttons whilst exiting meditation
 - confirm that you can't save during meditation
 - test button prompt swapping when swapping between controller type
+- check the Meditation menu is not active during Confirm Intent
 - (PS5) check that sign R2 haptics are removed during meditation and restored after
 - (keyboard only) open meditation via hotkey (N)
 - (keyboard only) check the N key functions exactly like escape
 - (keyboard only) testing clicking button prompts in meditation menu
-- (keyboard only) check the keyboard prompts are centered
 - (keyboard only) check the Alchemy prompt doesn't lose it's square braces after meditating once
-- (keyboard only) check the Alchemy prompt doesn't lose it's square braces after clicking it
-- (keyboard only) check the Alchemy prompt doesn't lose it's square braces after pressing L
 - (keyboard only) check the mouse cursor doesn't snap when opening meditation, even if you moved the mouse prior to starting

 ### Corvo Bianco